Projects per year

 Academic Biography

-As a strength and conditioning coach, I have led the physical development programme for Teesside Sports FA Girls’ Regional Talent Club since 2011 and enjoy applying my research directly to my practice.
+As a strength and conditioning coach, Matthew continues to lead the physical development programme for Teesside Sports FA Girls’ Emerging Talent Centre, a programme he has been involved with since 2011, and he enjoys applying his research directly to practice.

 Fingerprint